Gilbert Murray

-George Gilbert Aimé Murray OM FBA (2 January 1866 – 20 May 1957) was an Australian-born British classical scholar and public intellectual, with connections in many spheres.
+George Gilbert Aimé Murray OM FBA (2 January 1866 – 20 May 1957) was an Australian-born British classical scholar and public intellectual, who served as Regius Professor of Greek at the University of Oxford from 1908 to 1936.
 He was an outstanding scholar of the language and culture of Ancient Greece, perhaps the leading authority in the first half of the twentieth century.
 He is the basis for the character of Adolphus Cusins in his friend George Bernard Shaw's play Major Barbara, and also appears as the chorus figure in Tony Harrison's play Fram.

 He served as President of the Ethical Union (now Humanists UK) from 1929 to 1930 and was a delegate at the inaugural World Humanist Congress in 1952 which established Humanists International.
 He was a leader of the League of Nations Society and the League of Nations Union, which promoted the League of Nations in Britain.

+Murray died in Oxford in 1957, aged 91.
+His ashes were interred in Poets' Corner, Westminster Abbey.

 Early life

 Murray was born in Sydney, Australia.
+He came from an Irish Catholic family and his ancestors fought at the Battle of the Boyne and in the 1798 Rebellion.
+His family all supported Irish Home Rule and were critical of the British government's actions elsewhere in the Empire.
 His father, Sir Terence Aubrey Murray, who died in 1873, had been a Member of the New South Wales Parliament; Gilbert's mother, Agnes Ann Murray (née Edwards), ran a girls' school in Sydney for a few years.
 Then, in 1877, Agnes emigrated with Gilbert to the UK, where she died in 1891.

-Murray was educated at Merchant Taylors' School and St John's College, Oxford.
-He distinguished himself in writing in Greek and Latin: he won all the prizes awarded by Oxford.
+Murray was educated at Merchant Taylors' School and St John's College, Oxford, where he took his B.A. in 1886 in Greats with first-class honours with congratulations.
+He distinguished himself in writing both Greek and Latin, winning the Gaisford Prize for Greek Prose Composition, The Gaisford Prize for Greek Verse Composition, and the Chancellor’s Prize for Latin Composition.

 Classicist

 Academic career

 From 1889 to 1899, Murray was Professor of Greek at the University of Glasgow.
 There was a break in his academic career from 1899 to 1905, when he returned to Oxford; he interested himself in dramatic and political writing.
 After 1908 he was Regius Professor of Greek at the University of Oxford.
 In the same year he invited Ulrich von Wilamowitz-Moellendorff to Oxford, where the Prussian philologist delivered two lectures: Greek Historical Writing and Apollo (later, he would replicate them in Cambridge).

 From 1925 to 1926, he was the Charles Eliot Norton Lecturer at Harvard University.

-He had published his own journal, called the Hibbert Journal.